 3.10.
 Summary of Scoping results, including of the risk assessment process

-Provide a brief overview of the results of the scoping exercise including with regard to the sufficiency of the scientific baseline data collected during Exploration to support a robust Environmental Impact Assessment.
+Provide a brief overview of the results of the scoping exercise including with regard to the sufficiency of the scientific baseline data collected during Exploration or through other means to support a robust Environmental Impact Assessment.

 3.11.
-Methodology for Description of the Marine Environment and Assessment of Impacts and Environmental Effects
+Methodology for Description of the Marine Environment and Assessment of Environmental Impacts and Environmental Effects

+Provide a description of Methodologies, for collecting and analyzing baseline and “Test Mining” data and assessing the potential Environmental Impact and Environmental Effects from the proposed operations and alternatives considered.

-Methodological approaches should be consistent with established community standards.
+Methodological approaches should be consistent with [ Best Available Techniques].
 In the case that novel sampling techniques, new technology, or sampling designs are employed, particularly detailed methodology and justification should be provided in this section.